 The charity is grateful to Hampton Brown Consultancy for seconding a consultant to the charity to assist with redesigning its marketing literature and promotional posters.
-The value of this consultancy service to the charity is estimated at \pounds 36,000 (2015: \pounds 5,000).
+The value of this consultancy service to the charity is estimated at £36,000 (2015: £5,000).
 The estimated value of these services is recognised within incoming resources as a donation, and an equivalent charge included within promotional costs.

 The Trust benefits greatly from the involvement and enthusiastic support of its many volunteers, details of which are given in our annual report.
-In accordance with FRS 102 and the Charities SORP (FRS 102), the economic contribution of general volunteers is not recognised in the accounts.
+In accordance with accounting standards, the economic contribution of general volunteers is not measured in the accounts.